ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 As last step we need to run the applications:

-- First we start the backend server with `kdb run-rest-backend`.
+- First we start the backend server with `kdb run-website-backend`.
 To ensure the backend is accessible, you can use `curl http://localhost:8080/version` (change port to your setting), which should show you some version information in JSON format.
 - Although the frontend was compiled during installation already, we want to have a freshly built homepage and use `kdb build-rest-frontend` to do so.
 - Then we run the frontend analogously with `kdb run-rest-frontend`.
 It should now be reachable at the configured port.